Vinicius-Santoro/Vinicius-Santoro/README.md

 <h1></h1>

- ### _A beginner in the world of programming_
+ ### _An apprentice in the world of programmingg_

 <h1></h1>

  ### _About me:_

 - 💻 I’m studying software engineer at school 42 - São Paulo unit.
-- 👨🏽‍💻 I’m learning C language and Shell.
+- 👨 I’m studying data science at university Fatec.
 - 🆓 Feel free to call me :)